Pele’s Story: Bridging My Vietnamese Identity To Our Southeast Asian Advocacy

 Katrina holds a Master of Public Policy degree from the University of Maryland, College Park, where she also served as graduate coordinator at the Office of Multicultural Involvement and Community Advocacy to advise, mentor, and educate AAPI students on campus.
 In her free time, Katrina enjoys playing with her 2-year-old daughter, food tripping with her husband, binge watching shows on Netflix, and watching Broadway musicals.

-Alyssa holds Bachelor of Arts degrees in economics and psychology from the University of Virginia.
-While an undergraduate, she worked as a research assistant in UVA’s Social Neuroscience Laboratory, specifically researching perceptions of Asian Americans and implicit biases.
-She also served on the executive councils of the Organization of Young Filipino Americans and a leadership development organization focused on connecting students to career opportunities in the fashion industry.
+Alyssa holds Bachelors of Arts degrees in economics and psychology from the University of Virginia.
+Before joining SEARAC, she began her professional career in wedding planning following multiple internships in the special events and catering industries of both Charlottesville and Virginia Beach.
+During her undergraduate studies, she served as a research assistant at the UVA’s Social Neuroscience Laboratory, specifically helping conduct research on implicit biases and perceptions of Asian Americans.
+She also served on the executive councils of the Organization of Young Filipino Americans and the Futures in Fashion Association, a leadership development organization focused on connecting students to fashion industry career opportunities.

 Language and the Southeast Asian diaspora